 In November we had our annual corporate weekend where the bosses pay for a little one night weekend getaway in the country…as long as we endure the 2 hour long annual meeting.
 It’s actually not that bad.
 This year we were in Saint-Sauveur, a tourist ski Mecca.
 The fancy hotel was located right across the street from a shopping center.
 In this outlet mall there is a food store I absolutely adore.
 It is not fancy and set up like a warehouse but there is one beautiful jewel spot in there: a walking 3-aisle cheese refrigerated room.
 O-M-G!
 That will be another post one day.
+But I also made a new discovery: the Hedgehog Mushroom.

 Thanks for all your good wishes.
 I am still fighting this cold.
 Some days I win, some days the cold winds.
 But it shall pass.
 Thus I remain a bit quieter still on the blog front.